backbone-ui/parallax/readme.md

 # Backbone UI: Parallax

 A plugin for creating both vertical and horizontal parallax scrolling.
-Flexible enough to be used for websites and games.

 ## Install